lookitscook/kiosk/README.md

 This product is maintained by [ZEBRADOG](http://www.zebradog.com) and provided without warranty or guaranteed  support.
 If you need a bug fix please check that it has not be reported and submit details here: https://github.com/zebradog/kiosk/issues

 Patches and new features are released at our convenience.
 If you need a bug fix or new feature on a specific schedule, please send details to support@zebradog.com for a quote.
-Alternatively, add a bounty to the issue via https://www.bountysource.com and either we or a third party developer can prioritize the update.
+Alternatively, if the issue does not yet have a milestone assigned to it, add a bounty via https://www.bountysource.com and either we or a third party developer can prioritize the update.

 Pull requests are welcome.